n02696403/ELSpring2016/README.md

 # ELSpring2016

-Template for Spring 2016 Embedded Linux class
+Name: Victoria Bottali

-This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+This is the repository for my embedded linux class for the Spring semester of 2016.